jacopofar/advent-2025/README.md

     uv run main.py

-may change in the future for added serendpity
+it has a few options to filter logging and test, use `--help`.
+It may change in the future for added serendpity